QuantumScape Corporation (QS) Gains As Market Dips: What You Should Know

 Wall Street will be looking for positivity from QS as it approaches its next earnings report date.

-Investors should also note any recent changes to analyst estimates for QS.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for QS should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-QS is currently a Zacks Rank #3 (Hold).
+QS currently has a Zacks Rank of #3 (Hold).

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 197, which puts it in the bottom 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 210, putting it in the bottom 18% of all 250+ industries.